-- 76. The Council will only permit the postponement of development contribution payment at its discretion and only: - For development contributions over \$50,000 (GST inclusive); and - Where a bond, guarantee or other form of encumbrance instrument equal in value to the payment owed is provided. - 77.
-The request for postponement must be made at the time a resource consent, building consent or service connection is granted.
-Any postponement arrangements will be recorded in a written agreement between the Council and the developer.

-- 78. Bonds and guarantees: - Will only be accepted from a registered trading bank. - Shall be for a maximum period of 24 months beyond the normal payment date set out in the Policy, subject to later extension as agreed to by Council. - Will have an interest component added, at an interest rate of two percent per annum above the Reserve Bank 90-day bank bill rate on the day the instrument is prepared.
+- 77. The Council will only permit the postponement of development contribution payment at its discretion and only: - For applications for a greater than two lot subdivision; and - Where a bond, guarantee or other form of encumbrance instrument equal in value to the payment owed is provided. - 78.
+The request for postponement must be made at the time a resource consent, building consent or service connection is issued.
+Any postponement arrangements will be recorded in a written agreement between the Council and the developer. - 79.
+Bonds and guarantees: - Will only be accepted from a registered trading bank. - Shall be for a maximum period of 24 months beyond the normal payment date set out in the Policy, subject to later extension as agreed to by Council. - Will have an interest component added, at the assumed interest rate for loans outlined in the forecasting assumptions of the Council's 10 Year Plan.
 The guaranteed or bonded sum will include interest, calculated using the maximum term set out in the document.
-If Council agrees to an extension of the term of the bond or guarantee beyond 24 months, the applicable interest rate will be reassessed from the date of Council's decision and the bonded/guaranteed sum amended accordingly. - Shall be based on the GST inclusive amount of the contribution. - 79.
-At the end of the term of a bond or guarantee, the development contribution (together with interest) is payable immediately to Council. - 80.
+If Council agrees to an extension of the term of the bond or guarantee beyond 24 months, the applicable interest rate will be reassessed from the date of Council's decision and the bonded/guaranteed sum amended accordingly. - Shall be based on the GST inclusive amount of the contribution. - 80.
+At the end of the term of a bond or guarantee, the development contribution (together with interest) is payable immediately to Council. - 81.
 In some cases, the Council will require an enforceable security (encumbrance) instrument registered against the developer's land.
 The instrument will need to, at Council's sole satisfaction, adequately secure the full amount of the development contribution in the event of payment default.
-The Council reserves its position as to the priority afforded by the instrument (e.g. a first priority mortgage).
-It is possible that the encumbrance will secure development contributions owing on a stage(s) of a development. - 81.
-The terms of any encumbrance instrument will be at the discretion of the Council and may include, without limitation: - The postponed sum; - Payment of the development contributions by a specified date; - The payment of interest, at an interest rate determined by the Council; - Reassessment of the development contributions; and - Payment of all related costs. - 82.
-Payment of the development contributions secured by bond, guarantee or encumbrance instrument will be required sooner if the following events occur: - The developer has settled on the last of the lots subject to the postponement; or - The developer ceases to be the registered owner of the lots subject to the postponement. - 83.
-The bond, guarantee or encumbrance instrument shall be prepared by the Council's lawyers to the Council's satisfaction. - 84.
-The costs of the bond, guarantee or encumbrance instrument and any related documentation (including the written agreement) will be met by the developer. - 85.
-A request for remission must be made at the time a resource consent, building consent or service connection is granted.
+The Council reserves its position as to the priority afforded by the instrument (e.g., a first priority mortgage).
+It is possible that the encumbrance will secure development contributions owing on a stage(s) of a development. - 82.
+The terms of any encumbrance instrument will be at the discretion of the Council and may include, without limitation: - The postponed sum; - Payment of the development contributions by a specified date; - The payment of interest, at the assumed interest rate for loans outlined in the forecasting assumptions of the Council's 10 Year Plan; - Reassessment of the development contributions; and - Payment of all related costs.

+- 83. Payment of the development contributions secured by bond, guarantee or encumbrance instrument will be required sooner if the following events occur: - The developer has settled on the last of the lots subject to the postponement; or - The developer ceases to be the registered owner of the lots subject to the postponement. - 84.
+The bond, guarantee or encumbrance instrument shall be prepared by the Council's lawyers to the Council's satisfaction. - 85.
+The costs of the bond, guarantee or encumbrance instrument and any related documentation (including the written agreement) will be met by the developer. - 86.
+A request for remission must be made at the time a resource consent, building consent or service connection is issued.
 When considering a request for remission, Council will take into account: - The purpose of development contributions, Council's financial modelling, and Council's funding and financial policies. - The extent to which the value and nature of the works proposed by the applicant reduces the need for works proposed by Council in its capital works programme. - Any other matter(s) that Council considers relevant.